Give trout a break during the long, hot summer days!

 I’ve been chasing trout for a long time.
 What started as a crazy fun weekend in the Rockies somehow turned into a lifelong habit.

-I’m still drawn to wild fish — especially those living where they evolved.
-There’s something grounding about watching a trout rise in its native water, sliding just far enough to sip a bug you nearly missed.
+I’m drawn to wild fish — especially those living where they belong.
+There’s something grounding about watching a trout rise in its native water, sliding just far enough to take a bug.
 It never gets old.

 I still enjoy learning.
 Recently my buddy Jeff introduced me to trout spey — a humbling reminder that trout are quick to expose gaps in your skill set.
 It’s good to be a beginner again.